Maappillai (1952 film): Production

 Maappillai was directed by T. R. Raghunath, written by V. N. Sambandam and produced by National Productions.
 Cinematography was handled by P. S. Selvaraj, and editing by S. A. Murugesan.
 The film was shot and processed at Newton Studios.
 Its final length was 17647 feet.

 Soundtrack

 The soundtrack was composed by T. R. Pappa and N. S. Balakrishnan, while the lyrics were written by Thanjai N. Ramaiah Dass.
 The song "Dosu Kodukka Venum", picturised on Radhakrishnan and Rajam, satirises "men, mores and morals", and attained popularity.

 Release and reception

-Maappillai was released on 7 November 1952, and became a commercial success.
+Maappillai was released on 7 November 1952.
+The film initially faced a poor commercial performance; in response, the makers bought the rights to a short film advertising a circus and added it to screenings.
+This attracted more audiences, and the film became a commercial success.